Gareth Roberts (writer): Other work

-Transphobia
+Transgender controversy

 On 3 September 2017, Roberts posted on his Twitter account, "I [love] how trannies choose names like Munroe, Paris and Chelsea.
 It's never Julie or Bev is it?"
 Later that same day he wrote "It's almost like a clueless gayboy's idea of a glamorous lady.
 But of course it's definitely not that."
 These comments were condemned by some Twitter users.

 In June 2019, it was leaked that Roberts' contribution for a Doctor Who short story collection had been dropped due to his previous tweets, as well as the threat from other writers to withdraw their contributions.
 Roberts responded with a blog post on Medium in which he stated: "I don't believe in gender identity.
 It is impossible for a person to change their biological sex."

-In a 2023 article for Spiked, Roberts likened gender-affirming healthcare to "drugging and / or mutilation ... carried out by qualified surgeons", described gender dysphoria as "paranoid personality disorders and permanent unhinged smirks", and alleged that in modern society "teenage girls are steered behind their parents’ backs towards synthetic hormones and mutilation".
+In a 2023 article for Spiked, Roberts likened gender-affirming healthcare to "drugging and / or mutilation ... carried out by qualified surgeons", described gender dysphoria as "paranoid personality disorders and permanent unhinged smirks", and alleged that in modern society "teenage girls are steered behind their parents' backs towards synthetic hormones and mutilation".

 In 2024, he authored Gay Shame: The Rise of Gender Ideology and the New Homophobia, which argued that the transgender rights movement and "gender ideology" is anti-gay.
 In 2025, Roberts authored a leading article in The Spectator in which he said that "the fall of Pride can't come soon enough", describing LGBT activists as a "rainbow cult" and Pride as a "Grand Guignol spectacle of human irrationality" that "will need a direct, committed, top-down directive to really ... stop".
 In the article he spoke approvingly of the cancellation of Pride events and the removal of Pride flags from public buildings.
 Roberts is gay.